Advisors

 Aaron Berger is a research scientist specializing in global catastrophic risks, geopolitical spillover events, and complexity.
 Working at the delta of deep tech, government relations, and impact, he has spent his time contributing strategic and critical thinking to organizations on multiple global issues, with a particular focus on climate change.
 A diverse background in international relations has engendered a broad understanding of how to reach individuals across different parts of the political spectrum.
 He serves as a strategic advisor to individuals and organizations interested in finding important solutions to difficult problems.
 In his effort to help others see a more systemic perspective, his research methods break down problems into their foundational elements, analysis of which yields new angles and novel solutions.

-In addition to being an Advisor to NEXUS, he’s Co-founder and Director of Policy and Government Relations for VMind AI, Special Advisor on Innovation and Technology to The Rainey Center for Public Policy, and UN Representative for NEU Global.
+In addition to being an Advisor to NEXUS, he’s Special Advisor on Innovation and Technology to The Rainey Center for Public Policy, and UN Representative for NEU Global.

 Ruma Bose